 CIRCUITCALL - used for circuit call references in Section 6.3

-To facilitate portability between operating systems, file names used in the IBIS file must only have lower case characters.
+To facilitate portability between operating systems, file names used in a .ibs file must only have lower case characters.
 File names should have a basename of no more than forty (40) characters followed by a period (“.”), followed by a file name extension of no more than three characters.
 The file name and extension must use characters from the set (space, “ ”, 0x20 is not included):

 a b c d e f g h i j k l m n o p q r s t u v w x y z